TheDitis/Spirogen/README.md

 - [ ] Community section (peruse projects that others have created)
 - [ ] Timeline navigation ergonomics options & improvements
 - [ ] Switch to OpenGL (svg rendering is the performance bottoleneck, and it often gives visibly aliased results)
+- [ ] Reorder color swatches, or add new ones wherever

 ## Keyboard Shortcuts:
 - <kbd>f</kbd>: toggle full-screen view